 - a.
 The season for fast-pitch softball, volleyball, cross-country, and fall baseball may begin in August when limited football practice begins or with the opening of school. - b.
 Organized practice for cross-country, fall baseball, fast-pitch softball, and volleyball may begin no earlier than July 15.
-Organized practice for indoor track and field and swimming may begin no earlier than October 1.
-Organized practice for golf, track and field, spring baseball, slow-pitch softball and tennis may begin no earlier than December 1.
-Organized practice is defined as school or anticipated school personnel directly or indirectly giving individual or team instruction concerning the fundamentals of a particular sport. - From the close of the season in each of the above sports to the start date indicated above for that sport in the following school year, no organized practice in that sport may take place.
+Organized practice for indoor Track and Field and Swimming may begin no earlier than October 1.
+Organized practice for Track and Field, Spring Baseball, Slow-Pitch Softball and Tennis may begin no earlier than December 1.
+Organized practice for Golf, may begin no earlier than September 1st and must conclude by October 31st (Fall Season) and may begin no earlier than December 1st (Spring Season).
+Organized practice is defined as school or anticipated school personnel directly or indirectly giving individual or team instruction concerning the fundamentals of a particular sport.

+From the close of the season in each of the above sports to the start date indicated above for that sport in the following school year, no organized practice in that sport may take place.
 However, certified school coaching personnel for that sport are permitted to provide instruction in that sport in a physical education class during the regular school day.